mytourist/api-documentation/index.md

 # API Endpoints

 >### [Availability](availability.html)
 >Check for available roomtypes in a predefined date range.
 This endpoint will return the roomtypes and available Rate plan ID's.
-[Go to the documentation](availability.html)
+[Go to the documentation](availability.html) or jump direct to [Availability check](availability.html#availability-check), [Availability calendar results](availability.html#availability-calendar-results)

 >### [Debtors](debtors.html)
 >Manage your debtors easily from this endpoint.
 [Go to the documentation](debtors.html) or jump direct to [List all debtors](#list-all-debtors), [Retrieve a single debtor](#retrieve-a-single-debtor), [Create / Update a debtor](#create--update-a-debtor).